Tomodachi94/rickware/README.md

-# Tomodachi's Black Box
+# RickWare

-A black box that does something.
-I'm not entirely sure what, but it compiled...
+A program to rickroll people with.

 Licensed under the CC0 because it is literally useless.